Coast Range Ride

 'The Goat Scale' has become part of the Pashnit lexicon.
 California is chock full of them and we were riding atop its flagship.

 If you're staring into the photo sequence above, you're looking at the highlight of Santa Rosa Creek Rd.
-The stream bed portion of Santa Road Creek Rd comes to an abrupt end and then climbs straight up.
+The stream bed portion of Santa Road Creek Rd comes to an abrupt end and then the road climbs straight up.
 This steep uphill sequence is one of the most enjoyable sets of switchback curves for miles.
 It’s worth noting this dual set of switchbacks are unusually steep and tight.
 We insist on telling riders to not cut the corners on these switchbacks, swing wide to the outside and choose your gear carefully as you enter the corner.

 One particular Pashnit Tour, our rider did not heed this warning in the day’s safety brief, proceeding to cut the left-hand corner and ride the very inside lane, the steepest part of the switchback and mis-judged the gear.
 As he entered the corner, he was going too slow and simply fell over.
 Not a crash, but rather not enough revs or the right gear to ease around the corner and he simply laid the bike down on the crash bars.
 Lesson learned.
 Don’t do that.
 Ride the outside lane.